yuanhang0/yuanhang0.github.io/_posts/2024-05-30-completing-the-seq.md

 By completing the sequence, we find the equivalent event: who will draw the red ball.
 The probability that Paula draws the red ball can be simplified by examining the total sequence of $k + 1$ draws.

-- If $k$ is even, both players have the same number of turns.
+- If $k+1$ is even, both players have the same number of turns.
 Paula can go first or second; it doesn't matter.
-- If $k$ is odd, Paula should go second.
-This ensures she draws the red ball on an even-numbered draw (the $(k+1)^{th}$ ball), ensuring she has the last turn.
+- If $k+1$ is odd, Paula should go first.
+This ensures she draws more balls and hence has a higher probability of having the red ball.

 ### The Card Drawing Game